The Unhealthiest Pizzas in America

 Papa Murphy's Bacon Cheeseburger Pizza

-The tenth unhealthiest pizza you can buy nationwide is Papa Murphy's Bacon Cheeseburger pizza.
-To better understand just how caloric this dish is, a cheeseburger with bacon at McDonald's contains 360 calories…which is 60 calories less than this single slice.
-In fact, it would be better to eat the fast food burger, because it has lower sodium (coming in at 920 milligrams) and offers an equivalent amount of protein.
+To better understand just how caloric a slice of Papa Murphy's Bacon Cheeseburger pizza, is an actual cheeseburger from McDonald's contains 300 calories.
+That is over 100 calories less than a single slice of this pizza.
+In fact, it would be better to eat the fast food burger, because it has lower sodium (coming in at just 720 milligrams) and offers an equivalent amount of protein.

 Little Caesars' DEEP!DEEP!
 Dish 3 Meat Treat Pizza